 In need of restoration

-More than a century of intensive grazing, fire suppression, and industrial logging have left eastside landscapes in desperate need of restoration.
+More than a century of intensive grazing, fire suppression, and industrial logging have left some eastside landscapes in desperate need of restoration.
+Some forests on the other hand simply need to be left alone.
 Restoration activities could include reducing fuels around homes and communities, thinning out small trees that have grown in since natural fires last burned and are now posing a threat to old-growth trees, and using prescribed fire to restore a more natural cycle.
 Watershed restoration activities like removing unneeded roads and improving streamside vegetation for the benefit of fish are also needed.

-A great deal of groundwork for common ground towards this end has been laid in eastern Oregon forests.
+A great deal of common ground towards this end has been laid in eastern Oregon forests.
 Oregon Wild staff have been working in collaboration with the Forest Service and community stakeholders to help promote restoration projects and support communities in several areas.
-And we are working with our Congressional representatives to craft a new management paradigm for eastern Oregon’s forests that will conserve and restore healthy old-growth trees and forests across the landscape.
+Ultimately congress needs to pass a new management paradigm for eastern Oregon’s forests that protects mature and old-growth forests while restoring those that have been degraded by logging, mining, and other development.

 - Explore Oregon Wild's take on restoration of dry forests in our handbook: "Restoring Eastern Oregon's Dry Forests: A practical guide for ecological restoration."